Are Physical Health and Mental Health Related?

 Pilates: More and more research suggests that Pilates not only assists with physical conditioning but has a lasting significant positive effect on mental health as well.
 In particular, Pilates encourages the body’s production of endorphins, serotonin, and helps regulate cortisol, which is a hormone associated with the body’s stress response.
 Think of Pilates as where exercise meets mindfulness – you will receive a healthy dose of each in our classes and meet others like you who are striving to build a more positive resilient self!
 Check out our Pilates page to find out more.

 Acupuncture: Acupuncture assists in the release of a variety of ‘neuropeptides’ which encourage the body to heal and deal with pain.
 In addition to helping increase blood flow to areas of the body requiring it, acupuncture promotes the body’s production of serotonin and endorphins, as well as also assisting with the regulation of the body’s cortisol stress response.
 Find out more about our acupuncture services here.

 We hope that you’ve found this primer on the link between physical and mental health useful.
-Our professional staff members have worked with hundreds of clients who have benefitted through one of more of our natural mood enhancing services that have been key for them in their quest for a more balanced life and overall feeling of well-being.
+Our professional staff members have worked with hundreds of clients who have benefitted through one or more of our natural mood-enhancing services that have been key for them in their quest for a more balanced life and overall feeling of well-being.